 Major League Gaming, commonly abbreviated and referred to simply as “MLG”, is a large organiser of eSports events held across North America and the world.
-Founded in 2002, it has grown into one of the industry’s trailblazers, setting the standard for broadcasting of major events, and elevating the likes of Halo and Call Of Duty into permanent pro gaming schedules.
-As it looks to grow and evolve into a major broadcaster of eSports events for a mainstream audience, MLG is on an ever-rising path towards pro gaming dominance.
+MLG was bought out by Blizzard in 2015, and has since stripped back the event side of their offering, instead focussing on the streaming service MLG.tv.
+Founded in 2002, MLG has grown into one of the industry’s trailblazers, setting the standard for broadcasting of major events, and elevating the likes of Halo and Call Of Duty into permanent pro gaming schedules.
+As it looks to grow and evolve into a major broadcaster of eSports events for a mainstream audience, Major League Gaming has

 MLG was founded in 2002 by Sundance DiGiovanni and Mike Sepso.
 It quickly grew into a dominant force in pro gaming, and became the first televised video game console gaming league in 2006 with the hosting of the Halo 2 Pro Series.
 Such was the popularity of MLG in its first few years, it was able to raise more than $10 million in investment capital, despite eSports still being a fairly niche aspect of the gaming community.